fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 As we have seen, there are many techniques that we can use to make our image classifier work better.
-These are techniques that you\'ll find used throughout this book, and not only for computer vision applications.
+These are techniques that you\'ll find used throughout this course, and not only for computer vision applications.

-In this final section of the chapter, we will discuss some approaches that go beyond classifying images.
-These tasks often require more creative use of neural networks than what we\'ve discussed throughout this chapter.
+In this final section of the lab, we will discuss some approaches that go beyond classifying images.
+These tasks often require more creative use of neural networks than what we\'ve discussed throughout this lab.

 To get the most out of this section, you don\'t need to worry too much about the details of the techniques presented,